Differential syntactic and semantic encoding in LLMs: Data and Methods

 \subsection{Models}

 The results reported in the main text are obtained with DeepSeek-V3~\cite{deepseekreport}, with 671b parameters.
 Appendix~\ref{sec:model_comparison} shows that all our results are qualitatively reproduced with the much smaller Qwen2-7b~\cite{qwen2_2024} and Gemma3-12b~\cite{gemma3_2025}, two models that support all languages we work with.
+In Appendix \ref{sec:pythia-training}, we use Pythia6.9b \citep{Biderman:etal:2023}, as it allows us to look at the progress of representations during training.